The BPS decomposition theorem: Introduction

 \Cref{thm-characterstack-intro} reduces this conjecture to the comparison of the more tractable finite-dimensional BPS cohomologies:

 \begin{corollary} To prove \Cref{conj-3mfd}, it is enough to prove an isomorphism

-as representations over the subgroups of the outer automorphism groups preserving the $(-1)$-shifted symplectic structures. \end{corollary}
+as representations over the subgroups of the outer automorphism group of $G$ preserving the $(-1)$-shifted symplectic structures. \end{corollary}

 Now we turn our attention to $0$-shifted symplectic stacks.
-By the dimensional reduction theorem proved by the second author \cite[Theorem 4.14]{kinjo2022dimensional}, the $(-1)$-shifted symplectic version of the cohomological integrality theorem implies a version for $0$-shifted symplectic stacks: see \Cref{thm-main0} for the precise statement.
+By the dimensional reduction theorem proved by the second author \cite[Theorem 4.14]{kinjo2022dimensional}, the $(-1)$-shifted symplectic version of the BPS decomposition theorem implies a version for $0$-shifted symplectic stacks: see \Cref{thm-main0} for the precise statement.
 As an application, we will deduce Halpern-Leistner's purity conjecture \cite[Conjecture 4.4]{halpern2015theta}:

 \begin{theorem} Let $\mathcal{Y}$ be a $0$-shifted symplectic stack with proper good moduli space.
 Then the Borel--Moore homology $\mathrm{H}^{\mathrm{BM}}_*(\mathcal{Y})$ is pure. \end{theorem}